Written by Thomas Staveley | February 28, 2022

 One of the most common questions we receive from startups, and even established SMEs, is: “Should I trade mark my business name?”.

 A trade mark is a vital, valuable commercial asset for any business.
 We highly recommend that any company registers their brand name as a trade mark if the name is eligible and available.

 As a minimum, you should consider registering your business name as a mark in the UK via the government’s intellectual property office (the UK IPO).
 International brands may also wish to register their business name overseas.
-Registering with the EUIPO covers all 27 member states, for example.
+Registering with the EUIPO covers all 27 member states in the European Union, for example.
 However, trade marks further afield can require individual applications in each country you wish to target.

-If you register the name of your business as a trade mark for your business name will provide you with exclusive rights.
-Only your business is allowed to use the mark for the goods and services it’s registered against.
-You can pursue legal action against anyone who uses your rights without permission, such as those imitating or copying your business name.
+If you register the name of your business as a trade mark, then only your business is allowed to use that name for the goods and services it’s registered against.
+You can pursue legal action against anyone who infringes your rights without permission, such as those imitating or copying your business name.

-No, there are a number of different business assets you can register as a trade mark.
+No, there are a number of different assets a business owner can register as a trade mark.
 Aside from your name, you can also register your logo, distinctive brand colours, slogans, and more.

 If you ever came to sell your business in the future, potential buyers will want to ensure the brand is protected.
 And they’ll want to be able to continue using the business name after the purchase.
 Plus, a registered trade mark can hold significant value and much like any tangible asset, it can be bought, sold, and licenced.

 If you require assistance registering a trade mark or doing detailed clearance searches, we can help.
-Feel free to contact one of our expert solicitors on firstname.lastname@example.org.
+Feel free to contact one of our expert solicitors at firstname.lastname@example.org.

 We’ll start with a no obligation chat where we’ll get to know you and understand your current challenges.